-Handshakes that have made history: Kim Jong-un and Donald Trump meet
+Handshakes that have made history - CBBC Newsround

 The meeting began with the traditional welcome, but it went viral when there was an entirely accidental handshake calamity.

-Poland's first lady Agata Kornhauser-Duda went to shake Melania's hand just as Donald went to shake her hand... and, well, the internet went crazy.
+Poland's first lady Agata Kornhauser-Duda went to shake Melania's hand just as Donald went to shake her hand and, well, the internet went crazy.

-It was just a little bit embarrassing for both of them - especially with the world's media there to see it happen!
+It was a little bit embarrassing for both of them - especially with the world's media there to see it happen.

-It's all ok though, we're told they did shake hands properly later on.
-But by then all cameras weren't around...
+It's all ok though - we're told they did shake hands properly later on.